BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

       <img style="width: 70vw;" src="https://bradleyculley.github.io/images/American-prison-next-to-Nordic-prison.png" />
     </div>

 On the left, the first Google Image Search result for "American Prison".¹³ On the right, the same for "Nordic Prison".¹⁴
 It's not about money.
 </p>

 <p>
-    "The degree of civilization in a society can be judged by entering its prisons" -Not Fyodor Dostoevsky
+    "The degree of civilization in a society can be judged by entering its prisons"<br/>
+    <i>-Not Fyodor Dostoevsky</i>
 </p>

 <p>
-    The above quote is often mis-attributed to Fyodor Dostoevsky, but he never said or wrote that.¹⁵ It does, however, capture aspects of his thinking.
+    The above quote is often mis-attributed to Fyodor Dostoevsky, but he never said or wrote that.¹⁵ It does capture aspects of his thinking, though.
     And while the quote is apocryphal, the idea rings true.
     Prisons unmask the true priorities of a society.
 </p>